1923k/High-School-Management-System-PHP/README.md

 1. Must first be registered user by Admin or Head-Master
 2. After registration, now can login in with your user ID and password

-# Already Existing Users You can user to go through the application
+# Already Existing Users You can user to go through the application Below
-  Feel free to use the existing users beloww.
+  Feel free to use the existing users below.
 You can also register your self through admin page

 -------------------------------------------------------
 #1.
 Admin / Head-Master login Details: